Glossary

 Coordination of benefits

 If a member is eligible to receive benefits under this plan and another group plan, we’ll coordinate benefits with the other plan.
 Coordination of benefits means one plan pays first (is primary) and one plan pays second (is secondary).
 This prevents overpayment of charges.
-When coordinating benefits, the total payment to a health care provider will not be more than 100 percent of the covered cost.
+When coordinating benefits, the total payment to a healthcare provider will not be more than 100 percent of the covered cost.

 Copay